alexj136/nodes/readme.md

 Just SBT and a JRE8.
 SBT will download the required scala compiler and libraries.

-## State
-At present, the project is in a pre-alpha state.
-A fairly solid lexer and parser have been built using JFlex and CUP, with nice error messages.
-The implementation uses dynamic typing, with no attempt to give nice error messages.

 ## Todos
 The main priorities for this project are:
 - To implement a static type system